Clinical Reference

 Pressure Support (PS) — within CPAP/PS mode

-If PS level is too high → patient becomes passive (no drive).
-If too low → increased WOB.
-Target: RR 12–25, VT 6–8 mL/kg.
+PS too high → patient becomes passive (no drive).
+Too low → increased WOB.
+Target RR 12–25, VT 6–8 mL/kg.

 PRVC / VC+ (Pressure-Regulated Volume Control)